pulumi/docs/reference/pkg/nodejs/@pulumi/cloud-aws/index.md

 <pre class="highlight"><span class='kd'></span>volumes?: ContainerVolumeMount[];</pre>

-An array of volume mounts, indicating a volume to mount and a path within the container at which to moung the volume.
+An array of volume mounts, indicating a volume to mount and a path within the container at which to mount the volume.
 Maps to the Docker `--volume` option - see https://docs.docker.com/engine/reference/commandline/run.